 ABOUT

-Beau Donelly is an Australian journalist and author who is based in Europe, where he works as an editor for the investigative outlet Bellingcat.
+Beau Donelly is an Australian journalist and author who is based in Europe, where he works as an editor for the open source investigative outlet Bellingcat

-Beau’s work has taken him across four continents: from remote Aboriginal communities to a Ukrainian border crossing in the weeks after Russia's invasion; into the murky world of Jakarta’s underground abortion industry; to the slums of Africa and the streets of Paris.
+Beau’s work has taken him across four continents: from remote Aboriginal communities in Australia to a frozen Ukrainian border crossing in the aftermath of Russia's invasion; into the murky world of Jakarta’s underground abortion industry; from the streets of Paris to impoverished villages in Africa.
 He has reported from crime scenes and courthouses, from inside illegal brothels and puppy farms, from refugee centres and oncology wards, from bedsides and gravesides.

 His feature writing, news breaking and investigative skills have been recognised by the Melbourne Press Club, the United Nations Association of Australia and the Irish Journalism Awards.
 Beau has twice been a finalist for Australia’s most prestigious journalism honour, the Walkley Award.

 Beau and his colleague Nick Toscano’s investigation into Australian cancer scammer Belle Gibson exposed her as a fraud.
-Beau and Nick subsequently wrote the best-selling book The Woman Who Fooled The World, which is the basis for the Netflix series Apple Cider Vinegar, released globally in 2025.
+Beau and Nick subsequently wrote the best-selling book The Woman Who Fooled The World, which is the basis for the AACTA and Logie award-winning Netflix series Apple Cider Vinegar, released globally in 2025.

-He has investigated fentanyl overdose deaths in America, tracked a wanted drug cartel boss via his own social media posts, and written about the little-known corporate vehicles that allow criminals to launder money.
-Beau and his colleague John Mooney revealed how undeclared payments were secretly routed from Ireland’s public broadcaster to its highest paid presenter via a controversial barter fund.
+Beau has investigated fentanyl overdose deaths in America and illegal sports betting farms in Eastern Europe.
+He was part of a consortium of journalists across four newsrooms who identified the man behind the world's largest non-consensual deepfake pornography website.
+He has used open sources to track wanted drug cartel leaders and written about the little-known corporate vehicles that allow criminals to launder money.
+With his colleague John Mooney, Beau revealed how undeclared payments were secretly routed from Ireland’s public broadcaster to its highest paid presenter via a controversial barter fund.

-Beau previously worked as a journalist for The Age and The Sydney Morning Herald in Australia, and as a senior reporter for The Times and The Sunday Times in Ireland.
-His stories have been published by various media outlets including Al Jazeera, The Irish Times and The Independent.
+In 2024, Beau joined the Netherlands-based media outlet Bellingcat, where he is editor of the financial investigations team.
+He previously worked as a senior reporter for The Times and The Sunday Times in Ireland, and as a journalist for The Age and The Sydney Morning Herald in Australia.
+His stories have been published by various media outlets, including Al Jazeera, The Irish Times and The Independent.

-Beau has a Bachelor of Journalism from Monash University in Melbourne, Australia.
+Beau has a Bachelor of Journalism from Monash University in Melbourne, and is originally from Brisbane.

 We need your consent to load the translations